michaeljclark/vlu/README.md

 which means the packet size is one machine word (64 bits).
 This reduces the SHIFT-MASK-BRANCH frequency by a factor of 8 compared to per-byte continuation codes like LEB128.
+VLU with an 8-bit quantum shall be referred to as VLU8.

 ```
   bits_per_quantum = 8